 - Mary Daly Curtin and John J. Curtin Jr. Award for Public Interest, Boston College Law School Public Interest Law Foundation

-- President, New England Chapter of the National Association of Corporate Directors (NACD)
+- Chair, National Association of Corporate Directors (NACD) New England Chapter

 - Board member, National Association of Corporate Directors New England Chapter